FFmpeg Subtitles

 Notes

-• The video dimensions should match the source to ensure proper subtitle positioning
+• Video dimensions should match the source for correct subtitle positioning.

-• Burning subtitles is a one-way operation—the text cannot be extracted later
+• Burning subtitles is irreversible — the original text cannot be recovered.

-• This requires re-encoding the video, which takes more CPU than copying
+• Re-encoding the video is required, which uses more CPU than copying.

-• Text-based subtitles can also be burned this way, but it’s usually better to keep them as a separate track for flexibility
+• Text-based subtitles can also be burned in, but keeping them as a separate track is generally preferable for flexibility.